theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/Linear_and_mixed_integer_programming.md

 [1] 0.949882
 ```

+an overview of optimization in R is provided [here (pdf)](https://www.is.uni-freiburg.de/resources/computational-economics/5_OptimizationR.pdf)

 #### PuLP version

 The pulp problem is setup in a very similar fashion to the sage problem.
 Below is the entire code for the problem solution in PuLP.